jiang18/mph/README.md

 # MPH: MINQUE for Partitioning Heritability
 MPH is designed to partition SNP heritability with genotypes of related samples or with long-span LDs.
 For such data, LDSC, HE, or MQS do not work well.
-1. MPH is comparable to GREML in terms of accuracy, while being a lot faster.
+1. MPH is comparable to GREML in terms of accuracy, while being much faster and memory-efficient.
 2. It can do weighted analyses if residual variances are unequal (such as DYD).
 3. It works for many overlapping functional annotations.